Madeleine Blair

-Madeleine Blair (pseudonym) was a prostitute who lived and worked in the late nineteenth and early twentieth century in the Midwestern and Western United States as well as Canada.
+Madeleine Blair (pseudonym) was a sex worker who lived and worked in the late nineteenth and early twentieth century in the Midwestern and Western United States as well as Canada.
 Her autobiography, which tells the story of her life and work as a prostitute, was published by Harper & Brothers Publishers in 1919.

 Early life

 Childhood

 As Madeleine published her autobiography using a pseudonym, her real identity has never been uncovered.
 Therefore, both her date of birth and the exact origins of her family cannot be ascertained.
 She was a third generation American, whose parents moved from the Atlantic seaboard to settle in "a thriving town of the Middle West."
 While never naming the specific location of her childhood, Madeleine describes it in her autobiography as a "new and crude" town, with few opportunities.
 She was the second eldest child of a large family, and her father was a well-respected member of the community.
 Madeleine's upbringing was in line with that of an upper-class child; her family employed a laundress and a cook.
 She had access to education and a wide variety of literature, and proved at a young age to have both an appetite and a talent for learning.
 Her parents were also religious, and she was raised with a "strict heaven and hell belief," which strongly influenced her throughout the rest of her life.